 Multi-Gas Detectors

-• Multi-gas detectors are capable of simultaneously detecting and monitoring multiple gases.
+• Multi-gas detectors are capable of simultaneously detecting and monitoring multiple gases, like the MSC2 series which can monitor up from 1-3.

 • They are used in environments where there may be a variety of potential gas hazards present, or where there is a need to monitor for a combination of gases.